Amanda Wanless BA (hons) Dip Counselling, FdA Counselling, MBACP

 People come and see me for many reasons.
-There may be something specific; a death, the breakdown of a relationship or family problems.
+There may be something specific; a death, the breakdown of a relationship, work or family problems.
 Perhaps you struggle with low mood, anxiety or depression?
 Or you feel like you have no focus, and that time is passing you by.
 Perhaps managing boundaries with other people is difficult.

 Whatever the reason, don't struggle alone.
 If you feel you are unable to share with friends or family or that isn't enough; talk to me and together we can work it out.
 I'm here to listen and help you explore and make sense of things without judgement or bias.
 My aim is then to help you move forward in a way that is right for you.

 In our work I will always be open and genuine with you, which at times may include challenging your thoughts and feelings.
-Typically, I will work with you in two ways; concentrating on what is happening now and also exploring your childhood or any early trauma.
+Typically, I will work with you in two ways; concentrating on what is happening now and also exploring what has shaped you in your life.
 In my work, clients often find that how they react now is closely linked to the past.

 Choosing a counsellor is daunting.
 At first it may seem hard, possibly embarrassing, sharing your inner thoughts and feelings to someone who initially is a stranger.
 However, if you can take that first step, then I will do my very best to help.